 Workshop in Microeconomic Theory and Industrial Organization

 The Workshop in Microeconomic Theory and Industrial Organization presents important new research in these areas.
 There is a particular emphasis on game theory, information economics, experimental economics, antitrust issues and empirical industrial organization.
 Leading academics in addition to officials from the Federal Trade Commission, Justice Department, and other federal agencies visit regularly.
-Participating faculty include Lawrence Ausubel, Peter Cramton, Ginger Jin, Emel Filiz Ozbay, Erkut Ozbay, and Daniel Vincent.
+Participating faculty include Lawrence Ausubel, Peter Cramton, Ginger Jin, Emel Filiz Ozbay, Erkut Ozbay, Andrew Sweeting, and Daniel Vincent.